 It is intended that the CommIT project will offer a unified help desk to provide primary end-user support for applicants.
-Issue resolution will be coordinated with the University Participants and Organizational Participants.
+Issue resolution will be coordinated with the University Participants and Organizational (Corporate and Non-profit) Participants.

-Further, CommIT, together with the University Participants and Organizational Participants, is dedicated to providing single sign-on, user and records matching, and assurance for voluntary participant students applying to higher educational institutions.
-In furtherance of this, the goal of CommIT and the University Participants and Organizational Participants is to obviate the need for using a student's social security number as the primary identifier in education, promote privacy, and eventually be used on an international basis.
+Further, CommIT, together with the University Participants and Organizational (Corporate and Non-profit) Participants, is dedicated to providing single sign-on, user and records matching, and assurance for voluntary participant students applying to higher educational institutions.
+In furtherance of this, the goal of CommIT and the University Participants and Organizational (Corporate and Non-profit) Participants is to obviate the need for using a student's social security number as the primary identifier in education, promote privacy, and eventually be used on an international basis.